 This programme is primarily aimed at supporting academic staff in their induction period or for the first few months within their new role but this can be flexed to best meet the needs of the staff member concerned.
 For some staff, it may suit them better to access mentoring support after the initial few weeks when they are more familiar to the role, for example.

-The Teaching and Learning Unit at CIT promotes and supports the pilot mentoring scheme.
+The Teaching and Learning Unit at MTU promotes and supports the pilot mentoring scheme.
 Staff feedback from other third level institutions has shown that there is enormous benefit to be gained from mentoring.

 What is mentoring?

 The first recorded use of the word ‘mentor’ is in Homer’s epic poem “The Odyssey”.
 Ulysses left his trusted friend Mentor to take care of his household and his son Telemachus whilst he was away fighting in the Trojan War.
 Mentor largely failed in his duties, taking care of neither.
 It was the goddess Pallas Athene (goddess of war and of wisdom) who helped Telemachus, appearing throughout The Odyssey in a variety of human and animal forms, including that of Mentor.
 As Mentor she acted as a wise and trusted adviser and counsellor helping Telemachus grow in experience, maturity and courage.